Shoulder wound of Jesus: Prayer

 The modern version of the prayer bears the imprimatur of Thomas Daniel Beaven, who was the Bishop of Springfield in Massachusetts from 1892 to 1920.

 Revelation to Padre Pio

-Padre Pio of Pietrelcina venerated the shoulder wound of Jesus, and bore it himself as a stigma.
+Padre Pio of Pietrelcina venerated the shoulder wound of Jesus, and bore it himself as a stigmata.

 According to Stefano Campanella, author of "Il papa e il frate" (The Pope and the Friar), Karol Wojtyła (the future Pope John Paul II), while still a priest, visited Padre Pio and asked the question of which was his most painful wound – much like the manner Bernard did to Christ.
 Wojtyła expected that it was Pio's chest wound, but Pio replied: "It is my shoulder wound, which no one knows about and has never been cured or treated".

+Other allusions to the injury

+The visions of Blessed Anne Catherine Emmerich, which also were a source of The Passion of the Christ, refer to the injury: “There was a frightful wound on the shoulder which had borne the weight of the Cross..."
+When scientists studied the Shroud of Turin, they found one of Jesus's shoulders had a laceration and was dislocated.
+Psalm 22 also references it: "I am poured out like water, and all my bones are out of joint.."